-The Department of Design prepares visual communicators for careers in a broad range of creative disciplines including animation, graphic design, illustration, photo- & lens- based design, and other related fields.
+The Department of Design prepares visual communicators for careers in a broad range of creative disciplines including animation, graphic design, illustration, photo- & lens- based design, product & user experience design, and other related fields.
 Students learn to solve complex visual problems and communicate narratives across a wide array of mediums and technologies.

 The degree programs within the Department of Design are limited enrollment programs requiring department admissions approval.
 Students interested in applying for a major should declare their pre-major intent, successfully complete prerequisite courses, and submit an online portfolio for review.

 Deadlines for pre-major applications are at the end of the Fall and Winter semesters and Spring term.
 Students wishing to apply for a BFA professional program should complete foundational courses and then apply through a portfolio review held in June.
 Students may apply for their program of choice twice.
 Contact the department for application deadlines.
 For more detailed information, see Admissions Procedures below or contact the department office at firstname.lastname@example.org or refer to designdept.byu.edu.

 Graduates from Department of Design professional BFA programs are fully prepared for careers in the following disciplines—